Ensures that an authentication object is present in the context. This class cannot be inherited.

 The following example uses the DefaultAuthentication_OnAuthenticate event to test whether the User property of the current HttpContext instance is null.
 If the User property is null, then the sample sets the User property of the current HttpContext instance to a GenericPrincipal object where the Identity of the GenericPrincipal object is a GenericIdentity with a Name value of "default."

 The DefaultAuthentication_OnAuthenticate event is raised before the AuthorizeRequest event.
 As a result, if you set the User property of the current HttpContext instance to a custom identity, it can affect the behavior of your application.
-For example, if you are using the FormsAuthentication class and you specify <deny users="?" /> in the authorization configuration section to ensure that only authenticated users have access to your site, this sample will cause the deny element to be ignored, as the user will have a name, which is "default."
+For example, if you are using the FormsAuthentication class and you specify <deny users="?" /> in the configuration section to ensure that only authenticated users have access to your site, this sample will cause the element to be ignored, as the user will have a name, which is "default."
 Instead, you would specify <deny users="default" /> to ensure that only authenticated users can access your site.